geeksusma/rest-2nd-level/README.md

 * About [REST](https://restfulapi.net/)
 * About [Maturity Models](https://martinfowler.com/articles/richardsonMaturityModel.html)

-## 2nd Level the Pragmatic Approach
+## 2nd Level as the Pragmatic Approach

 Level 2 is valid enough, you will find it in the 90% of the cases, so it is an acceptable approach, since it stands to encourage the good usage of namings (so then a right abstraction level) status codes a right verbs.